benxiaoliu/notes/necessary knowledge.md

 https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html
 Other than the primary key, the table is schemaless, which means that neither the attributes nor their data types need to be defined beforehand.
 Each item can have its own distinct attributes.
 DynamoDB supports nested attributes up to 32 levels deep.

+Partition key and sort key – Referred to as a composite primary key, this type of key is composed of two attributes.
+The first attribute is the partition key, and the second attribute is the sort key.
+DynamoDB uses the partition key value as input to an internal hash function.
+The output from the hash function determines the partition (physical storage internal to DynamoDB) in which the item will be stored.
+All items with the same partition key value are stored together, in sorted order by sort key value.
+The partition key of an item is also known as its hash attribute.
+The term hash attribute derives from the use of an internal hash function in DynamoDB that evenly distributes data items across partitions, based on their partition key values.

+The sort key of an item is also known as its range attribute.
+The term range attribute derives from the way DynamoDB stores items with the same partition key physically close together, in sorted order by the sort key value.